QuantumDrizzy/KHAOS/README.md

 - Post-quantum cryptography (CRYSTALS-Kyber-1024)

 ### What it does
-KHAOS-CORE is a real-time closed-loop BCI kernel designed with sovereignty and safety as hard architectural constraints.
+KHAOS is a real-time closed-loop BCI kernel designed with sovereignty and safety as hard architectural constraints.
 It processes EEG signals through a CUDA-accelerated DSP pipeline and extracts a compact quantum-inspired feature representation while enforcing strict safety limits at multiple layers.

 ### Stack
 - **Languages**: C++17, CUDA, Python